-In Pakistan, the law on child custody is primarily governed by the Guardian and Wards Act 1890 (‘Act’).
-The issue of child custody often arises after the dissolution of marriage or separation of spouses from each other.
+In Pakistan, child custody is primarily governed by the Guardian and Wards Act of 1890.
+The issue of child custody typically arises after the dissolution of a marriage or separation of spouses.

-Usually, the mother is entitled to the custody of a child of during the period of hasanat, and afterwards the custody could be awarded to the father.
-Generally, it is considered that the mother will keep the son till the age of seven (7) and the daughter till puberty.
-Although this is not a strict rule and there are exceptions.
-In addition, when a child is in the actual custody of a mother, the father is considered as a natural guardian.
+Under normal circumstances, the mother is entitled to custody of the child during the period of “hasanat,” and afterward, custody may be awarded to the father.
+It is generally assumed that the mother will retain custody of the son until the age of seven and the daughter until puberty.
+However, this is not a strict rule and exceptions exist.
+Moreover, when a child is in the actual custody of the mother, the father is considered a natural guardian.

-It is important to understand that in determining the question who is entitled to hold a custody of a child under the law, the “welfare of the child” is to be given paramount importance.
-Welfare of the child is determined by considering the financial, moral, spiritual, and intellectual well-being of the parents.
-It is pertinent to note that even if the parents enter into an agreement regarding the custody of the minor(s), the court may set-aside the agreement if the same is against the welfare of the child.
-Ultimately, the welfare of the child takes prevalence over the welfare of the parents.
+It is crucial to note that in determining who is entitled to child custody under the law, the “welfare of the child” is of paramount importance.
+The welfare of the child is assessed by considering the parents’ financial, moral, spiritual, and intellectual well-being.
+Even if the parents reach an agreement on custody, the court may disregard the agreement if it goes against the child’s welfare.
+Ultimately, the welfare of the child takes precedence over the parents’ welfare.

-In view of the above circumstances, the welfare of a minor is a question of fact, is decided on case to case basis after appraising of evidence on record.
-On the other hand, the custodian (i.e. the person seeking custody of the child) must possess certain qualities and while deciding whether a person is entitled to the custody of the child, the court may takes into account the various factors including but not limited to the following:-
+Considering the aforementioned circumstances, the welfare of a minor is determined as a factual question, assessed on a case-by-case basis by evaluating the evidence on record.
+In contrast, the custodian (the person seeking custody of the child) must possess certain qualities.
+When deciding if someone is entitled to custody, the court may consider various factors, including, but not limited to:-

-- Financial stability of parents, reported wrongful act, character and capability of Parent-S. 17 of the Act;
+- Financial stability of the parents and the character of the parents (Section 17 of the Act).

-- Remarriage by the parent.
-However, this is not an absolute rule.
-In the case of Uzma Wahid v Guardian Judge (1989 MLD 3064), the Court granted the custody of minor daughter to the father, who had remarried, due to the daughters’ attachment with the father.
-On the other hand, In the event of second marriage of both parents, the courts decided on the basis of circumstance.
+- Remarriage by the parent: This is not an absolute rule.
+In the case of Uzma Wahid v Guardian Judge (1989 MLD 3064), custody of a minor daughter was granted to the father, who had remarried, due to the daughter’s attachment to him.
+In cases where both parents have remarried, the court decides based on the circumstances.

-In addition, the adoptive child’s custody is usually given to the mother for the child’s best interest and as per the case Irfana Shaheen v Abid Waheed (2002 PLD 283) the adoptive mother’s right to custody cannot be taken away by anyone except child’s biological parents.
-In Shaukat Khalid v Additional District Judge (1991 SCMR 19) the child was adopted by paternal uncle and his wife and when he died the biological parents claimed for the custody.
-The Supreme Court awarded the custody to the biological parents.
+- Adoptive child: Generally, custody of an adopted child is given to the adoptive mother in the best interest of the child.
+According to the case Irfana Shaheen v Abid Waheed (2002 PLD 283), the adoptive mother’s right to custody cannot be taken away by anyone except the child’s biological parents.
+In the case of Shaukat Khalid v Additional District Judge (1991 SCMR 19), custody was awarded to the biological parents after the child was adopted by the paternal uncle and his wife upon the uncle’s death.

-In conclusion, the law governing the child custody is primarily dependent upon the principle known as ‘Welfare of the Child’ which is determined through various factors including, but not limited, to financial standing, education, environment, age of the minor, preference of the minor, religion of the parents, parents’ criminal records etc., and in order to obtain a permanent custody including the visitation rights, the applicant needs to file a Case before the relevant Family Court.
+In conclusion, child custody law is primarily based on the principle of the “Welfare of the Child,” which is determined by considering various factors such as financial standing, education, environment, age of the minor, the minor’s preference, parents’ religion, and parents’ criminal records.
+To obtain permanent custody, including visitation rights, the applicant must file a case with the relevant Family Court.